Asuart/JS-OBJViewer/README.md

 # JS-OBJViewer
-Draw .obj models on canvas using path.
+Learning JS Project.
+Draw OBJ models with Path on canvas or Triangles with WEBGL.